Meet the team

 Currently, I work with Kiki, We The Curious, the British Antarctic Survey and various other organisations to bring about positive change for people of colour from all walks of life and to build a better future for minority groups within Bristol and beyond.

-Nick Jones has been involved in education for over forty years, eventually as a headteacher in the West Country and London.
+Nick Jones has been a Trustee since 2009 and has been Chair since September 2021.
+He has been involved in education for over forty years, eventually as a headteacher in the West Country and London.
 He was described recently as a ‘radical educationalist’ having led a number of innovative projects including founding one of the innovative City Technology Colleges.
 He was also Head teacher of the first state funded academy in the England to be sponsored by an overseas organisation.

 More recently as an educational consultant he has worked with teachers, headteachers and governments in the UK and overseas.
 He has been involved in the education systems in Sweden, Finland, India, Pakistan, Nepal, Afghanistan, Sri Lanka, Myanmar and Thailand, to name but a few.